One Day Visit in Mostar

 Croatia

-Back on the Adriatic Coast in Croatia, the roads improved and the drive was very enjoyable with views of the sea.
-We stopped for a break at a lookout with sunshine and enjoyed the 20 degrees warm weather.
-Beautiful.
+The roads improved on the Adriatic Coast in Croatia, and the drive was very enjoyable with sea views.
+We stopped for a break at a lookout with sunshine and enjoyed the 20-degree warm weather.
+Beautiful for a late November day.

 We half suspected the coffee shop would be closed, and it was.
-It was still a rewarding drive around the inlet as we imagined the traffic on a busy summer day.
+However, it was still a rewarding drive around the inlet, as we imagined the traffic on a busy summer day.
 But no lunch was found.

 Following the quaint and narrow road around the Rijeka Dubrovacka Inlet in Croatia

 Heading back through Dubrovnik, we stuck with the plan and did not make a stop.
 However, when we got to the top of the hill on the other side of Dubrovnik, we could not help but pull over and have a look from a distance.
-Impressive indeed but we have no regrets!
-Next time perhaps.
+Impressive indeed, but we have no regrets!
+Perhaps next time.

 We stopped at another lookout further up the hill and took a few more photos.
-Although we had not succeeded in finding a good lunch spot we thoroughly enjoyed our drive down through the southern part of Croatia.
+Although we had not found a good lunch spot, we thoroughly enjoyed our drive through southern Croatia.

 Birds eye view of Dubrovnik in Croatia from the highway

-We were still on the lookout for a place to get coffee overlooking the water, but no luck.
-Yet another lookout though, with trees, and benches and we had a quick afternoon nap in the sun.
+We were still looking for a place to get coffee overlooking the water, but we had no luck.
+Yet another lookout, though, had trees and benches, and we had a quick afternoon nap in the sun.
 Wonderful!

 There was no need to worry about the border crossings into and out of Croatia.
 It was less than a three-minute wait at each border.
 Our timing could not have been better for our drive.
-The rain was moving in as we neared our destination, Herceg Novi in Montenegro.
+Rain moved in as we neared our destination, Herceg Novi in Montenegro.

 Dubrovnik